cmpycc/.github/profile/README.md

 ---

 cmpy consists of myself, Alex.
-I plan on releasing any major projects of my creation under this name.
+I plan on releasing any major game-related projects of my creation under this name.
 I have also decided to open-source a lot of the utility code I have written over the years under this group as well.

 [My personal GitHub](https://github.com/digitaljokerman)